crpietschmann/portfolio/_posts/2007-03-21-spring-is-finally-here-and-the-thunderstorms-have-begun.markdown

   - /post.aspx?id=35da2b1e-56d7-4809-835c-c217bb66ce2e
 ---
 <!-- more -->

-<P>Today is the first day of Spring, and in the Milwaukee area we are lucky enough to have some rain and a thunderstorm today.
+Today is the first day of Spring, and in the Milwaukee area we are lucky enough to have some rain and a thunderstorm today.
 I like thunderstorms so I'm glad the season is here.
-The only bad part is it's also the beginning of Tornado season.</P>
+The only bad part is it's also the beginning of Tornado season.

-<P><STRONG>Update 4/15/2007:</STRONG> And, it also snowed about an inch a couple days ago.
+<STRONG>Update 4/15/2007:</STRONG> And, it also snowed about an inch a couple days ago.
 But, it seems to be getting warmer again...
 But, we'll see if it stays warm.
-You gotta love Wisconsin weather.</P>
+You gotta love Wisconsin weather.